CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 This is an end-entity signing certificate which certifies an EC key.
-It contains a Delta Certificate Descriptor extension which includes sufficient information to recreate the Dilithium signing end-entity certificate.
+It contains a Delta Certificate Descriptor extension which includes sufficient information to recreate the ML-DSA-65 signing end-entity certificate.

 ~~~